WellthCare

-Reporting changes in your income or family status-often called a Qualifying Life Event (QLE)-is one of the most critical administrative tasks for managing your healthcare benefits.
-Failing to report these changes accurately and on time can lead to incorrect premium tax credits, loss of coverage for dependents, or even significant tax penalties.
-As a foundational rule, you typically have 60 days from the date of the event to report changes and update your coverage through a Special Enrollment Period (SEP).
-This guide will walk you through the what, why, and how to ensure you remain compliant and optimally covered.
+Reporting a change in your income or family status—what's called a Qualifying Life Event (QLE)—is an important part of managing your healthcare benefits.
+If you don't report changes accurately and on time, you could end up with incorrect premium tax credits, lose coverage for dependents, or even face tax penalties.
+You typically have 60 days from the event to report and update your coverage through a Special Enrollment Period (SEP).
+Here's what you need to know.

 What Qualifies as a Reportable Change?

-Not every life change triggers a benefits update.
-Reportable events are specifically defined by the IRS and health insurance marketplaces.
-You must notify your benefits provider if you experience any of the following:
+Not every life change counts.
+The IRS and health insurance marketplaces define what needs reporting.
+You must let your benefits provider know if any of these happen:

 • Changes in Household: Marriage, divorce, legal separation, birth, adoption, placement for adoption, or death of a dependent.

-• Changes in Residence: Moving to a new ZIP code or county, moving to/from the U.S., or a student moving to/from school.
-This includes moving into or out of a WellthCare service area if you are a member.
+• Changes in Residence: Moving to a new ZIP code or county, moving to or from the U.S., or a student moving to or from school.
+This includes moving into or out of a WellthCare service area if you're a member.

 • Changes in Income: A significant increase or decrease in household income that affects your eligibility for premium tax credits (Advanced Premium Tax Credits, or APTC) on a Marketplace plan.
-This is crucial for avoiding a large tax bill or missing out on savings.
+Reporting income changes is crucial for avoiding a large tax bill or missing out on savings.

 • Loss of Other Coverage: Losing job-based coverage, Medicaid, CHIP, or Medicare eligibility.